 The Department of Child & Family Studies and Dietetics at Los Angeles City College provides curriculum that includes theory and practice preparing students to earn vocational career certificates, degrees, and become transfer ready in one of two distinct academic programs: Child Development and Dietetics.
-Highly trained and experienced faculty teach in state-ofthe-art facilities including the Child Development Center that provides lab experiences for both programs.
-The Dietetics program is accredited by the American Dietetic Association and serves as a unique program in the region.
-To assist students in meeting their academic goals, the Child Development program administers three dynamic support programs that include the Child Development Training Consortium, and the California Early Childhood Mentor Teacher Program.
+Highly trained and experienced faculty teach in state-of-the-art facilities including the Child Development Center that provides lab experiences for both programs.
+The Dietetic Program is approved by the Credentialing Agency for the Association of Nutrition and Foodservice Professionals.
+To assist students in meeting their academic goals, the Child Development program administers two dynamic support programs that include the Child Development Training Consortium, and the California Early Childhood Mentor Teacher Program.